|

 only use as much wood as can grow again, it is carbon dioxide neutral because it binds as much carbon

-dioxide during growing as is emitted during burning.
+dioxide during growing as is emits during burning.

 If fuels are used for electricity generation, carbon dioxide emissions increase with the reciprocal